sysbiocoder/Mito-gatk/README.md

 ### Create resources and singularity directories

-Run `mkdir resources` and copy/link the reference files
+Run `mkdir resources` and link the reference files

-Run `mkdir singularity` and copy the singularity image files for GATK, Picard and VEP.
+Run `mkdir singularity` and link the singularity containers for GATK, Picard and VEP.

 ### Download and install haplochecker